What is home insurance with flood cover?

 What does flood insurance cover?

-What is and isn’t included in flood cover for home insurance will ultimately depend on the policy.
+What is and isn’t included as part of flood cover will ultimately depend on your policy.
 The two types of home insurance, being home building insurance and contents insurance, will provide cover for different things, often with limits and sub-limits applying.
 Some general inclusions for flood insurance are:

 - Structural damage, such as to walls, floors and ceilings